vidyanshshukla26-oss/Jan_Setu/README.md

 # 🌉 Jan Setu

-**Jan Setu** ("bridge to the people") is a full-stack civic-tech platform that lets citizens crowdsource, triage, and fund solutions to societal challenges.
-Built for **Smart India Hackathon 2026 (Problem Statement SIH26043)**, it combines AI-driven challenge scoring, geo-spatial visualization, and grant funding workflows to turn community-reported problems into fundable, actionable projects.
+**Jan Setu** ("bridge to the people") is a full-stack civic-tech platform where citizens crowdsource, triage, and fund solutions to societal challenges.
+Built for **Smart India Hackathon 2026 (Problem Statement SIH26043)**, it combines AI-driven challenge triage and feasibility scoring, geo-spatial visualization, and grant/funding workflows to turn community-reported problems into fundable, actionable projects.

 🔗 **Live demo:** [Jan-Setu](https://jan-setu-7vlg.onrender.com)